ocrickard/OCCalendar/README.md

 #OCCalendarController#

+##DEPRECATED: This code is old and unsupported.
+You're probably better off looking elsewhere

 ##Introduction##

 OCCalendar is a very simple component for iPhone/iPad that provides a "Popover" date picker controller.
 It is very easy to add to your project, and is 100% CoreGraphics code, so it uses no images, and is resolution independent.
 I realize that I need to cut down the size for iPhone a bit more.
 I originally wrote it just for iPad, and my paths and sizing are all just slightly too wide for the iPhone.
 I'll fix it when I get a chance.